catalicu/BasicRTutorials/Tutorial1/README.md

 The usual precedence for mathematical operators is followed (multiplication and division first, then addition and subtraction).
 In general, R ignores spaces and so they are not necessary, but for bigger expressions spaces may improve the readability.

 ### Task 2
-In these tutorials, you will regularly find tasks interspersed with guidelines and code.
-In these tasks, you have to use the code you learned to complete some challenge, then upload a document with the results from each task (see provided example).
-Task 1 consists of doing simple calculations in R. In the document you turn in, show your code and the answer for each one.
+Let's do some simple calculations in R. In the document you turn in, show your code and the answer for each one.

 Example:

 ```